arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ### Keep tabs on all the activities

-Quickly find all the recent sketch files and IoT Dashboards worked by your students right from the Shared Spaces dashboard manage your efficiently without unnecessary clicks or complex steps.
+Quickly find all the recent sketch files and IoT Dashboards worked by your students right from the shared spaces dashboard manage your efficiently without unnecessary clicks or complex steps.

 ![Recent sketches overview](assets/recent-sketches.png)